JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Agent Sudo (Easy).md

 Sudoers I/O plugin version 1.8.21p2
 ```
 45. `searchsploit sudo 1.8.2` to search for exploits related to version 1.8.2 of the sudo program, which displayed six exploit modules but the one that seems the most relevant to our situation is the last one, which is the one we'll be using
-46. `curl "https://www.exploit-db.com/raw/{EXPLOIT FILE}"` to retrieving and display the content of the exploit's Python script from the Exploit-DB onto our terminal, which revealed a code sequence that could use to elevate our privileges within the target's compromised system
 ```bash
 ┌──(kali㉿kali)-[~]
 └─$ searchsploit --verbose sudo 1.8.2